 - 98039: In King County, Washington, Medina claims the title of most expensive ZIP code in the Pacific Northwest with a median sales price of $3.225 million.
 Bill and Melinda Gates are among the notable people who call Medina home.

-- 94024: Last but not least, a separate zip code in Los Altos closes out the list with a median sale price of $3.2 million.
+- 94024: A separate ZIP code in Los Altos closes out the list with a median sale price of $3.2 million.